 To build a high-performance gaming pc on which you’ll be able to play most of the popular graphics-heavy titles with sufficient FPS, there’s no need to shell out top dollars.
 You just need to research thoroughly to choose the best card within your budget.
 And we just did the hard part, researched extensively, and compiled a list of sub $500 graphics cards, which will take your gaming experience on a completely different level.

-Here in this roundup we will discuss and compare those graphics cards in details for you to decide which one would suit you best.
+Here in this roundup we will discuss and compare those graphics cards in detail for you to decide which one would suit you best.
 There are GPUs available under the sub $300 ranges too but they won’t provide you with the performance you need so getting a GPU under $500 is the best thing you can do to improve your gaming experience!
 So, without further ado, let’s get started.

 The new Nvidia RTX 2070 Phenomenon: Is this really worth upgrading?